Clos97/REE_HS4001_RH850_Exercise/README.md

 - Configured I2C (RIIC module) for communication with the sensor. ❌
 - Implemented basic readout of temperature and humidity values. ❌

-> ![Info]
->
+> [!IMPORTANT]
-> Currently I don't have a HS3001 on my Desk.
-That's why I just implemented Dummy Values.
+> It was suggested not to use the HS4001 Sensor.
+Since it is to difficult to write a driver for it.
+That's the reason why I have ordered a [HS3001](US082-HS3001EVZ) Sensor Module.

 ### v1.2.0 – Periodic Sensor Readout